inlets/docs.inlets.dev/docs/tutorial/kubernetes-ingress.md

 # Tutorial: Expose a local IngressController with the inlets-operator

-In this quick-start we will configure the inlets-operator to use inlets-pro (a TCP proxy) to expose NginxIngress so that it can receive HTTPS certificates via LetsEncrypt and [cert-manager](https://github.com/jetstack/cert-manager).
+In this quick-start we will configure the [inlets-operator](https://github.com/inlets/inlets-operator) to use inlets-pro in TCP mode to expose ports 80 and 443 of an Ingress Controller (ingress-nginx) so that it can receive HTTPS certificates via LetsEncrypt and [cert-manager](https://github.com/jetstack/cert-manager).

+The inlets-operator creates a VM for each tunnel server in the cloud of your choice, then plumbs in an inlets client to connect to it using a Deployment.
+There is an alternative approach that we also recommend which involves creating the tunnel server with [inletsctl](https://github.com/inlets/inletsctl), followed by installing the inlets client with Helm: [Fixing Ingress for short-lived local Kubernetes clusters](https://inlets.dev/blog/2021/07/08/short-lived-clusters.html).

 > You can [subscribe to inlets for personal or commercial use via Gumroad](https://inlets.dev/blog/2021/07/27/monthly-subscription.html)

-If you don't have a license for inlets PRO, then your IngressController will only be able to serve plaintext HTTP over port 80 and you won't be able to obtain a TLS certificate.

 ## Pre-reqs